-Objective 3.1: Improve sidewalks, crosswalks, and ADA facilities to ensure accessibility and safe mobility to the maximum extent possible, including to transit facilities.
+Objective 4.1: Improve sidewalks, crosswalks, and ADA facilities to ensure accessibility and safe mobility to the maximum extent possible, including to transit facilities.

-Objective 3.2: Improve streetscapes to create a safe, engaging pedestrian experience by providing consistent streetscape components where they do not already exist.
+Objective 4.2: Improve streetscapes to create a safe, engaging pedestrian experience by providing consistent streetscape components where they do not already exist.
 (Pulse Corridor)

-Objective 3.3: Improve bicycle infrastructure throughout Shockoe including a direct connection from the Virginia Capital Trail to the Cannon Creek Greenway.
+Objective 4.3: Improve bicycle infrastructure throughout Shockoe including a direct connection from the Virginia Capital Trail to the Cannon Creek Greenway, and the Franklin Street terminus at the Capital.

-Objective 3.4: Increase the number of intercity travel options connecting Shockoe to other regions and localities.
+Objective 4.4: Increase the number of intercity travel options connecting Shockoe to other regions and localities.

-Goal 4: Street Connections and Bridges
+Goal 5: Street Connections and Bridges